 MediaPortal initially has chosen segments as wording for this concept.

-So overall it makes sense to use the MediaPortal wording throughout the whole Enterprise MAM product suite.
+So overall it makes sense to use the MediaPortal wording throughout the whole on-prem/hybrid/BYOC MAM product suite.